 Barton House Railway

-Barton House Railway was founded by Henry Edwards, who had a deep passion for miniature railways and vintage signalling systems.
+Barton House Railway was founded by Paul Bower who built the original track (Mid-Land Railway) and restored the 1900s steam loco No. 251 that belonged to his grandfather.
+In 1963 Peter Bower was instrumental in opening the BHR to the public.
 Over the decades, BHR has expanded to include two separate railways: the 3.5-inch gauge Midland Railway and the 7.25-inch gauge Riverside Railway.
 The site also features a fully operational signal box, originally from Honing railway station, which provides visitors with a rare insight into traditional railway signalling.

 Wroxham Signalbox